spamegg1/modern-systems-scala-native/README.md

 // this is badExec.scala
 package ch04.badExec

-import ch04.nativeFork.runCommand
+import ch04.common
 // ...
-// then use runCommand in @main
+// then use common.runCommand in @main
 ```

 There is a lot of this duplication in later chapters.
-I fixed them.
+I'll fix them.

 ### `CSize / USize` instead of `Int`